mike42/6502-assembly-intellij/README.md

 # 6502 Assembly Plugin for IntelliJ

-This IntelliJ plugin provides basic support for 6502 assembly language.
-It is suitable for projects which use the `ca65` assembler to target the WDC 65c02, 65c816, and related microprocessors.
+This is plugin for JetBrains IDE's, which provides basic support for 6502 assembly language.
+It is suitable for projects which use the `ca65` assembler to target the WDC 6502, 65C816, and related microprocessors.

 ![6502 Example in IntelliJ](screenshot/6502_intellij_example.png)